 - Heat 2 tablespoon oil in a pan or wok and stir fry half of the chicken for 2-3 minutes.
 When the color of the chicken changes to white, remove it to a plate.
 Add another 2 tablespoons of oil and fry the remaining chicken similarly.
 Set aside.

-- Heat oil in the same pan, add garlic and red button chilli.
-Fry for 1 minute then add ketchup, chilli garlic sauce, capsicum and soya sauce.
+- Heat oil in the same pan, add garlic and red button chili.
+Fry for 1 minute then add ketchup, chili garlic sauce, capsicum, and soya sauce.
 Simmer for a minute then add the water and mix well.

 - Now add cornflour slurry and cook for few minutes until gravy turns glossy.
 Stir continously to avoid lumps.

-- Add red chilli powder and black pepper.
+- Do a taste test, add red chili powder and black pepper.
 Adjust as per heat preference.

 - Garnish with green onions and serve with rice.

-- Ketchup: If you don’t want to use tomato ketchup.
-You many use tomato purée, vinegar, and sugar.
+- Tomato Ketchup: If you don’t want to use tomato ketchup.
+You may use tomato purée, vinegar, and sugar.

 - Chili garlic sauce: You can replace it with more ketchup and extra red chillies.